paleo-data/paleo-data.github.io/collections/_how-to-guides/manage-data-using-symbiota.md

 | - | - | - |
 | PH00818528a | PH00818528b | FossilSpecimen |

-{: .notice }
+{: .notice--primary }
 Think of the “**subject**” as the “**part**” and the “**object**” as the “**counterpart**” when creating a a part-counterpart pairing in Symbiota.
 Both records must already exist in the portal in order to create this type of relationship.

-{: .notice }
+{: .notice--primary }
 **Alternative method:** If you prefer to catalog part-counterpart specimens as a single specimen record, this is also possible, as in this [example]().

 #### Scenario B: Multiple institutions own different pieces of a fossil specimen
 Similarly, associations can be created between specimen occurrences in your Symbiota portal and occurrences in other data portals—**for example, if your collection maintains one half of a part-counterpart pair, one or more pieces of an individual cataloged by different institutions, or a specimen-cast pairing.** In all of these cases, you can create linkages between your catalog records in Symbiota and records hosted in external portals.

-**Example:** (USNM PAL 603860)(https://paleo.symbiota.org/portal/collections/individual/index.php?occid=763802) (cataloged in Symbiota) is a cast of (YPM VP 058990)(https://collections.peabody.yale.edu/search/Record/YPM-VP-058990) (cataloged in an external database).
+**Example:** [USNM PAL 603860](https://paleo.symbiota.org/portal/collections/individual/index.php?occid=763802) (cataloged in Symbiota) is a cast of [YPM VP 058990](https://collections.peabody.yale.edu/search/Record/YPM-VP-058990) (cataloged in an external database).
 An association has been created between these records in Symbiota.
 - _Association Type_ = `Occurrence - External Link`
 - _Relationship Type_ = value varies depending on the association to be created